derekbar90/graphql-let/README.md

 export default resolvers;
 ```

 `graphql-let/schema/loader` is also available.
-It just pass GraphQL Content to
-the next loader but it updates resolver types in HMR.
+It generates/updates
+`${schemaEntrypoint}.d.ts` but it doesn't transpile anything; just passes the
+file content to the next webpack loader.
 Set it up as below:

 ```diff
  const config: Configuration = {